MatthewRalston/MatthewRalston.github.io/_posts/2019-10-23-second-shift-domestic-egalitarianism.md

 ## Introduction

-Domestic unpaid labor blocks womens career advancement and personal achievement.
+Domestic unpaid labor blocks women's career advancement and personal achievement.
 Wives report doing 2x as much housework and childcare, even when both parents work full time, a phenomenon known as the 'Second Shift,' referring to working a second unpaid shift.
 Because parents are early role models for their daughters, the influence of perceived gender roles can be very profound.
-Mother's employment has been shown to be predictive of their children's attitudes and aspirations.
+Mothers' employment has been shown to be predictive of their childrens' attitudes and aspirations.
 Moreover, if daughters perceive inequality in their home, a more direct and observable environment, it has an effect (unreferenced).
 The effect of a father's contributions has an even less studied effect on children or daughter's aspirations.

 Interestingly, parents' self-reported beliefs about gender roles are weakly predictive of children's gender-role and aspirations.
 I would hypothesize that parents' reported beliefs may not reflect the actual imbalance or submissive and dominant behaviors that are expressing in the view of their children.